technovangelist/knowledge/LIP/RBAC in Kubernetes.md

 Then you need to build the kube config file so that starts by defining a cluster which includes  the public key of the certificate authority as well as the address of the api server.
 Then you need to add the credentials for the user which is really the certificate you generated.
 Then you need to add the context which links the cluster to the user.
 OK, so that’s not too hard, right?
 Oh, and you really should update the cert and thus the kubeconfig fairly often...
 5 minutes is a good interval.
 Oh, and you are going to need to do this for all your users.

 And despite all those steps we have done, we have only created a user.
-If that user tries to do anything they will get an error since they aren't allowed to do anything yet.
+Remember, we need to define the user and a role, and then bind the role to the user.
+If that user tries to do anything right now they will get an error since they aren't allowed to do anything yet.

 Now you need to create the roles and bind the roles to the user certificate.
 Defining roles is a bit easier.
 Your roles are going to be a collection of verbs and the resources those verbs apply to.
 The verbs you can include can be found in the chart on this page (https://kubernetes.io/docs/reference/access-authn-authz/authorization/#determine-the-request-verb).
 The resources can include any of the resources available in your cluster.

 So creating roles is relatively easy but users is a bit of a challenge.
-If however, you are using Infra, the user part is easy and linking the user to the role is just as easy.
+If however, you are using Infra, the user part and linking the user to the role is just as easy.

 Lets take a look at the roles that are defined on this cluster.
 There are actually two types of roles in Kubernetes: Roles and ClusterRoles.
 Roles are defined per namespace and clusterroles are defined for the cluster.
 You can see that there are a lot of cluster roles defined for the system to function.
 You probably won't ever touch those.
+The roles that you probably will use include view, edit, admin, and cluster-admin.
+We will look at these in more detail as well as create new roles in a future video.

+Let's close out this video by using one of these roles for a new user.
+The command to create a new user is ... .
+That command includes the role.
+And a user can have many roles.
+One very important thing to remember is that roles and permissions in kubernetes are additive.
+If any role that a user has defines access to a resource, then the user has access no matter what the other roles define.